LibrariesHacked/librarieshacked-web-content/tutorials/httpsgrading.md

 ## SSL checking

 SSL check sites offer reports on the quality of a websites encryption.
-One of these,
+One of these, SSL Labs provide an API for this testing to be automated.

+** Note: this is not a definitive list of those web catalogues that are secure/not secure.
+It is the result of a single test from SSL Labs, and individual results may have many mitigating circumstances.
+The aim is to gove a general indication of the quality of SSL implementations.**

-Note: This list is as accurate as possible.
-Any mistakes, just tweet them to [@librarieshacked](https://twitter.com/librarieshacked), or pop in the comments box.
+Any mistakes and adjustments please tweet them to [@librarieshacked](https://twitter.com/librarieshacked), or pop in the comments box.